KyfStore11k/MCVersionRenamer/README.md

 (TitleScreen only).

 ## Working On (*Not Implemented*)
-- FancyMenu and Essential Mod Hooks for MCVersionRenamer!
+- A complete FancyMenu hook for MCVersionRenamer!
-- 1.21.5 Support

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.